 Fundamentally, patient centered care is about making sure that the right care is provided at the right time and in the right place.
 Much like how people would rate a restaurant, they tend to base their patient experience on factors like comfort, friendly staff, and timeliness.

 It can be undoubtedly difficult to accommodate patient schedules and preferences.
 Inconsistent or non-traditional work hours can complicate accommodating patient appointment requests.
 But try putting yourself in the shoes of those patients.
 Maybe they don’t have PTO and they cannot afford to take unpaid time off for an appointment.
 Imagine how happy they would be to hear that you are offering evening or weekend hours.
-Imagine their reaction if they find out that they can have their appointment via a telehealth visit.
+Even more, imagine their reaction if they find out that they can conduct their appointment via a telehealth visit.
 Now they manage their medical needs from wherever is most convenient for them.

 Respect for patient and family preferences

-One way to keep yourself on track is to remember that patients and family members are a valuable part of the care team.
+To keep yourself on track, remember that patients and family members are a valuable part of the care team.
 In many cases, the presence of family members in a care setting can be encouraged.
 Part of respecting familial preferences requires allowing family members to help the patient make the right decision for them.

 Coordination of care

 Ideally, patients would like to take care of all of their medical needs in one place, during one visit.
-Although this is not always possible, being able to coordinate care at your practice will make all the difference in the patient experience.
+Although this is not always possible, being able to coordinate care at your practice will make all the difference in the patient experience and likely improve patient satisfaction at your office.

 Focus on physical and emotional well-being